 Recently Adopted Policy Change

-Yuma School District One has adopted new governing board policy regulations regarding the seclusion, confinement, and/or restraint of students.
+Yuma School District One has adopted a new governing board policy.
 This new policy regulation conforms to state and federal law.

 Policy Book Review Advisories